danielkaczmarczyk/dk-cs-notes/README.md

 Time flies.
 I've been working on my cs knowledge since Dec 2020, and ATOW it's August 2021.
 Since then I've actually enrolled in a [intensive computer science course offered by Bradfield](https://bradfieldcs.com/csi/).
 For transparency - it's offered by the authors of the [teachyourselfcs](https://teachyourselfcs.com) curriculum.
 That means that the title of this repository, and by extension, the actual notion of teaching _yourself_ cs changes a little bit, since I'm actually enrolled in an institution where I'm being taught.
 Nonetheless, I am going to keep maintaining it for visibility, inspiration, accountability, and numerous other reasons, and I'm sure its maintenance will outlive taking that course.

 For those of you who found this repository since I have started it and messaged me about it - thank you, I'm glad it's inspiring action!
+Although I do often come here to add blog-like notes like this, it is more likely to happen on [my blog](https://reversepolishnotation.com).

 Anyhow, that's all for now.
 Good times ahead.
 Updates to follow.